Intro: LED Flower Crown

 Step 3: Assemble the Headband Cover

 Take one of the two pieces you just cut out and lay it on a piece of paper with the underside up.
-Take your piping and start gluing the tape down to the underside of your fabric with Magnatac, starting in the center back (you could use hot glue, but it is a bit messier, stiffer, and harder to fix mistakes).
+Take your piping and start gluing the tape down to the underside of your fabric with Magnatac or hot glue, starting in the center back (you could use hot glue, but it is a bit messier, stiffer, and harder to fix mistakes).
 Try to line it up so the cord of the piping is sitting just off the edge of the fabric.
 Go all the way around until you are back where you began.
 At this point I cut my piping and used a short piece of your twill tape to cover up the loose ends.

 Now take your second piece of fabric and glue it down to the first, sandwiching the tape between the two layers.